Jacksonville Toxic Exposure On the Job Lawyers

 Many of the effects from exposure to toxic chemicals last a lifetime and may include brain damage, cancer, blindness, burns, reproductive harm, lung damage, organ damage, skin scarring and disfigurement, and eye damage.
 Some of these exposures continue to worsen in time such as mesothelioma and Parkinson's disease.

 Some diseases that result from an exposure to toxins may not show up immediately such as cancer, but can develop over time due to the workplace exposure.

-If you have been harmed by toxic exposure in the workplace, you should contact the lawyers at Farah & Farah who will preserve your workers' compensation rights.
+If you have been harmed by toxic exposure in the workplace, you should contact the Jacksonville personal injury lawyers at Farah & Farah who will preserve your workers' compensation rights.
 You may be able to recover medical expenses, lost wages, and monetary compensation for your toxic exposure-related illness.